 “However, they are books that tell OUR story, from OUR perspective.
 As authors, illustrators, and publishing professions, we must still advocate and demand accountability from the industry at large while we continue to create and publish our own stories from our own presses.
 It’s too big an issue to neglect from either perspective.”

 Born in Canada, Zetta Elliott is a Brooklyn-based educator and award-winning author of 25 books for young readers.
+She also writes for adults and is a playwright, poet and scholar.
 She currently lives in Brooklyn.